What is a Small Language Model?

 Furthermore, the emphasis on data security in the development and deployment of SLM significantly enhances their appeal for enterprises, particularly in LLM evaluation results, accuracy, protecting sensitive information, and ensuring privacy.
 Let’s delve into the world of Small Language Models (SLMs) in this article.
 We’ll cover their benefits and use cases, contrast them with foundation models, and discuss the prospects of SLMs.

-Small Language Model Examples
+Small Language Models Examples

 The versatility and operational efficiency of Small Language Models (SLMs) are vividly demonstrated through examples in domain-specific tasks and targeted environments.
 Here, we explore two significant instances: Domain-Specific Language Models in healthcare and Micro Language Models for customer support, highlighting their unique contributions.